top of page

 Biography

-Benoit Gauthier is also a versatile pianist.
-His passion for collaborating with singers led him to train with renowned vocal coaches such as Wolfgang Holzmair, Christine Brewer, François Le Roux, Olivier Godin, and Jennifer Larmore.
-He has therefore brought a deeper knowledge of singing and vocal repertoire to recent assistant conductor engagements in the world of opera, including George Lewis’ Comet/Poppea and Janáček's The Cunning Little Vixen with the Curtis Opera Theatre (2024) as well as Puccini's Suor Angelica and Gianni Schicchi with the Berlin Opera Academy (2022).
+A versatile musician, he is also a pianist and passionate vocal collaborator.
+He has studied with Miloš Repický, Wolfgang Holzmair, Christine Brewer, François Le Roux, Olivier Godin, and Jennifer Larmore, leading to engagements as assistant conductor in opera productions such as The Comet / Poppea by George Lewis and The Cunning Little Vixen by Leoš Janáček with the Curtis Opera Theatre (2024), as well as Suor Angelica and Gianni Schicchi by Giacomo Puccini with the Berlin Opera Academy (2022).

 © Curtis Institute of Music